Photographer

 In recent years, the European livestock sector has expanded, while being characterised by an increasing concentration of living bodies in fewer and larger industrial farms.
 Over 72% of all European livestock products now come from industrial factory farms, which represent a highly concentrated source of noise and pollution.
 Ammonia emissions cause dangerous forms of air pollution in many rural areas.
 The pollution of water sources caused by factory farms is responsible for over 320€ billion of damage each year.
 Factory farms often contaminate the air with hydrogen sulphide, a gas that can cause flu-like symptoms in humans and has been recently linked to brain damage.
 Research by the Max Planck Institute for Chemistry shows that agriculture (especially factory farming) contributes around 45% of the fine particle emissions (PM2.5) in Germany that lead to 120,000 premature deaths from cardio-vascular disease.
 Moreover, across the whole of the European Union, several million people are potentially exposed to drinking water with nitrate concentrations above recommended levels.

 Many local communities across Europe are mobilising in response to the rising cost of factory farming - in terms of environmental damage, social welfare and loss of life.
-Long Shadow aims to report and compare how local communities live with and struggle against factory farming across several European countries.
+Long Shadow aims to report and compare how local communities live with and struggle against factory farming across several European countries: Italy, Denmark, Poland, France and Spain.